Frequent Questions

 How much protein should I eat for optimal muscle growth?

-That means if you are about 150 pounds (68 kilograms), you should be eating about 150 grams of protein per day!
+So if you’re about 150 pounds (68 kg), aim for roughly 150 grams of protein per day.

 What are the best supplements for building muscle?